World War One (daily life)

 World War One, also known as the First World War or the Great War, lasted from 1914 until 1918.
 During these four years, daily life changed for everyone involved with the war.
 This entry will show you how to find information about daily life for soldiers and nurses who went to war, and about the people who stayed at home.

-The following websites have information about the daily life of the soldiers and nurses involved in World War One.
+The following websites from Aotearoa New Zealand have information about the daily life of the soldiers and nurses, as well as people on the home front in World War One.

 NZ History